bernpuc/particle/pi/README.md

 # Weather Station on the Raspberry Pi 4
+## Description of System
+### Hardware
+Raspberry Pi 4 running Ubuntu

+Two sensors are directly connected to the Pi:
+1. SHT40 Temperature and Humidity
+2. PMS5003 Particle Sensor

+Arduino NodeMCU WiFi module with a thermistor temperature probe

+### Software

 ## Data Handling
 Install Prometheus and configure it to read the new target address used by prometheus-client below.